learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 > emotion1 = emotion2.substr(0,1) + emotion1
 ```

-### String Properties
+## String Properties
-You can also use dot notation to call a property on a string to find out some valuable information about it.
-The most common string property is the length property.
+You can also use dot notation to call a property on a variable to find out some valuable information about it.
+Unlike methods which act upon an object, properties just give us information about the object.
+Strings only have three properties, the most useful being the length property.
 ```
 var emotion3 = "satiated"
 > emotion3.length
 > 8
 ```
 Since length is a property rather than a method, its notation does not include parenthesis () at the end.